Cocaine

 • The most harmful way to take cocaine is to inject it, especially when it is combined with heroin ("speedballs").

 Cocaine is a white, crystalline, bitter-tasting powder.
 It is made from coca leaves with the addition of water, lime or sodium carbonate, paraffin and ammonia.
-On the black market, cocaine is often diluted with other substances.
-In addition to the usual extenders (e.g. milk powder), vasoconstrictors or synthetic, painkilling or anaesthetising agents (e.g. lidocaine or novocaine) are also used.
+On the black market, cocaine is often cut with other substances.
+In addition to the usual cutting agents (e.g. milk powder), vasoconstrictors or synthetic, painkilling or anaesthetising agents (e.g. lidocaine or novocaine) are also used.
 Cocaine is usually snorted, but can also be administered intravenously (injected).
 Cocaine can be converted into smokable forms (crack or free base) through chemical conversion.
 The psychological effects triggered by these two forms set in within a few seconds and only last for a maximum of 10 minutes.
 Crack and free base lead more quickly to a strong psychological dependence than other forms of cocaine.

 Levamisole